News

 In this new agentic world, data lies at the heart of it all, and for good reason.
 The saying “your AI output is only as good as your data input” is one that has been making the rounds ever since ChatGPT was unveiled, and it still rings true to this day.
 With Informatica firmly situated in Salesforce’s catalog, unlocking the value behind data within the platform may now have become much easier.

-What Are the Outcomes of This Acquisition?
+What Are The Outcomes of This Acquisition?

 For an organization like Salesforce to hesitate, pull out, and then edge back in, the acquisition company would need to be worth it – and Informatica certainly is.